dcoles/ivle/doc/man/scripts.rst

 :program:`ivle-listusers [OPTIONS]`

-Gets a list of all users in the IVLE database.
+Lists all users in the IVLE database.

-Requires root to run.

 .. cmdoption:: -n, --names

-    Only prints the logins of users
+    Print only each user's login name

 ivle-marks